Burçin Mutlu-Pakdil

-Burçin Mutlu-Pakdil, Ph.D., is a Turkish-American astrophysicist, and Assistant Professor at Dartmouth College.
+Burçin Mutlu-Pakdil is a Turkish-American astrophysicist, and Assistant Professor at Dartmouth College.
 She formerly served as a National Science Foundation (NSF) and Kavli Institute for Cosmological Physics (KICP) Postdoctoral Fellow at the University of Chicago.
 Her research led to a discovery of an extremely rare galaxy with a unique double-ringed elliptical structure, which is now commonly referred to as Burcin's Galaxy.
 She was also a 2018 TED Fellow, and a 2020 TED Senior Fellow.

 Education

 Mutlu-Pakdil grew up in Turkey, where she loved physics and the night sky.
 She attended Beşiktaş Atatürk Anatolian High School and was the first generation of her family to attend college.
 She completed her undergraduate studies in physics at Bilkent University in 2009.
 She moved to Texas Tech University for her graduate studies, gaining a master's degree in physics in 2012.
 In 2017 she earned her PhD in astrophysics with the dissertation Testing Supermassive Black Hole Scaling Relations Using Cosmological Simulations and Optical/Near-IR Imaging Data from University of Minnesota, Twin Cities.